-Since he first began working in criminal justice in 1996, Mitchell had considered law school but decided a J.D. wasn’t a necessity because he was doing very well without one.
+Since he first began working in criminal justice in 1996, Mitchell had considered law school but decided a J.D. was not a necessity because he was doing very well without one.
 Several years ago, however, that changed.

 “I had the opportunity to speak in front of the Virginia State Bar on the use of social media in criminal defense investigations,” Mitchell explains.
 “At the event, I met a lawyer who pulled me aside and said, ‘What are you doing?
 Go to law school.’”

 Mitchell says that at Regent, his extensive professional experience has been supplemented by a lot more than legal knowledge.